Jianru-Lin/lambda-view/README.md

-# lambda-view: A New Tool for Reading JavaScript Code in 2017
+# lambda-view: A New Tool for Reading JavaScript Code since 2017

 lambda-view provides you a better way to READ JavaScript source code.